IshanNikeshalaNawarathna/web-application-java-EE6/README.md

-Java EE 6 Web Application..
+# Java EE 6 Web Application

+## Description

 A Java EE 6 web application designed for user management, including user registration and login functionalities.
 Deployed on GlassFish Server, this application uses JavaServer Pages (JSP), Servlets, and Java Persistence API (JPA) for a seamless user experience.
 It allows users to create accounts, authenticate, and manage their profiles.

-# Java EE 6 Web Application

-## Description

-This is a Java EE 6 web application that demonstrates user registration and login functionalities.
-The application is deployed on a GlassFish server and provides basic user management features.

 ## Features